VershimaKwaghshi/take-profit/content/learning/referral-market.md

 Take Profit works differently.

-A referral relationship is not a one time event.

-It becomes part of the platform itself.
+Here, referring a trader creates an ongoing connection instead of a one time payment.

-When you refer a trader, you earn fifteen percent of everything they earn on the platform while your referral relationship remains active under the platform rules.
+As the trader earns on the platform, you continue earning fifteen percent of those earnings while the referral remains active.

-As long as the trader continues earning, your referral relationship continues creating value.

-This is why the Referral Market exists.
+This is what makes the Referral Market unique.

 ![Referral Market](/learning/referral-market.svg)